awslabs/damo/USAGE.md

 once in such cases.
 For such users, the command supports `--kdamonds` option.
 It receives a json-format specification of kdamonds that you want DAMON to run with.
 For the format of the specification, please refer to `damo fmt_json` documentation below, or simply try the command.
+The `--kdamonds` option can also simply omitted because the option value can used for the `deducible target` (refer to "Simple Target Argument" section above).

 Note that multiple DAMON contexts per kdamond is not supported as of 2023-09-12, though.